-- 1. AICPA Content Specification Outlines of material tested on the Auditing and Attestation Examination - 2.
+- 1. AICPA Content Specification Outlines of material tested on the BEC Examination - 2.
 Multiple-choice questions - 3.
-Task-based simulations - 4.
+Task-based simulation problems - 4.
 AICPA unofficial answers with the author's explanations for the multiple-choice questions - 5.
 Author answers to task-based simulations

-Also included at the end of this text is a complete Sample Auditing and Attestation CPA Examination.
-The sample exam is included to help candidates gain experience in taking a "realistic" exam.
-While studying the modules, the candidates can become accustomed to concentrating on fairly narrow topics.
+Also included at the end of this text in Appendix A is a complete Sample BEC Examination.
+The sample exam is included to enable candidates to gain experience in taking a "realistic" exam.
+While studying the modules, the candidate can become accustomed to concentrating on fairly narrow topics.
 By working through the sample examination near the end of their study programs, candidates will be better prepared for taking the actual examination.
-Because some task-based simulations require the use of research materials, it is useful to have the appropriate electronic research database (e.g., AICPA Resource: Accounting and Auditing) or printed versions of professional standards to complete the sample examination.
-AICPA Resource: Accounting and Auditing is available at discounted prices to student and faculty members of the AICPA.
-Remember that this research material will not be available to answer the multiple-choice questions.